 Author: Aniela Unguresan

 Humans are imperfect.
-We can strive for perfection but doing so takes conscious effort.
-In the context of the workplace, imperfections can lead to bias and discrimination which the removal of, no matter how it manifests itself, is neither simple nor easy and also requires conscious effort.
+We can strive for perfection, but doing so takes conscious effort.
+In the workplace, imperfections can lead to bias and discrimination, which, no matter how it manifests, is neither simple nor easy to remove and also requires conscious effort.

-Some suggest that one solution is to use computers and automation to make decisions since they are unemotional and binary in their inputs and outputs – after all, they’re blind to anything other than data.
-Artificial intelligence (AI) is the most recent development in this line of thinking as it offers, so the theory goes, an ability to learn and improve on a continuous basis.
+Some suggest that one solution is to use computers and automation to make decisions since they are unemotional and binary in their inputs and outputs—they’re blind to anything other than data.
+Artificial intelligence (AI) is the most recent development in this line of thinking as it offers, so the theory goes, an ability to learn and improve continuously.

-But while AI can undoubtedly be applied and relevant in certain fields it is not necessarily best placed to make decisions regarding people, diversity, equity, and inclusion.
+But while AI can undoubtedly be applied and is relevant in certain fields, it is not necessarily best placed to make decisions regarding people, diversity, equity, and inclusion.
 In fact, under specific circumstances, it can cause more harm than good.

 Potential for bias